SakshiSonawale/Tableau/Data Science Job Salaries/README.md

 ## 🎯 Goal

-The aim is to analyze salary trends in the Data Science field and uncover insights about:
+-The aim is to analyze salary trends in the Data Science field and uncover insights about:

-Which roles are highest/lowest paid
+- Which roles are highest/lowest paid

-How experience level affects salaries
+- How experience level affects salaries

-Salary differences across employment types
+- Salary differences across employment types

-The impact of remote work on compensation
+- The impact of remote work on compensation

-Regional and company size-based salary variations
+- Regional and company size-based salary variations

 ## 📌 Conclusion